Famous Cases: Who Was Jack the Ripper? MPC's Top Theory

 I will work on a series in the time frame ahead that I will tag/label "Famous Historical Cases."
 This will be a tangent away from missing persons cases for a little bit.
 I do it because I'm sure the readers of my blog enjoy historical cases and are fans of true crime in general, not just missing people cases.

-Charles Lechmere: The Leading Suspect in the Jack the Ripper Case
+Charles Lechmere: The Only Suspect in the Jack the Ripper Case

-Charles Lechmere stands as the strongest suspect in the Jack the Ripper case, holding a clear edge over all other top 'contenders' due to his undeniable presence at one of the crime scenes.
+Charles Lechmere stands as the strongest suspect in the Jack the Ripper case because he is the only person who could be called a suspect.
+He holds a clear edge over all other top 'contenders' due to his undeniable presence at one of the crime scenes.

 My position certainly isn't unique: Lechmere has gained massive traction among Ripperologists since the 2014 documentary, Jack the Ripper: The Missing Evidence, which featured Christer Holmgren's research into the case.

-On August 31st, 1888, Lechmere supposedly discovered Mary Ann Nichols’ body in Buck’s Row.
+On August 31st, 1888, Lechmere supposedly or only ostensibly discovered Mary Ann Nichols’ body in Buck’s Row.
 Her throat had been slashed, her abdomen mutilated, and she was still warm as though it was moments after her death.
+It's possible that Lechmere did not discover her dead but was actually the murderer.

-Unlike any other suspect, Charles Lechmere was physically there, alone with the corpse before Robert Paul, second on the scene, arrived.
+It's this event that links Lechmere to a crime scene.
+Unlike any other person who has been alleged to have been the Ripper, Charles Lechmere was physically present at a crime scene, alone with the corpse.
+Lechmere was there before Robert Paul, second on the scene at the Nichols' body, arrived.
 Lechmere quickly positioned himself as a witness as opposed to the perpetrator.

 Charles Cross would later be shown to be Charles Lechmere.